-It's about 90-minutes' drive down Fiji's Coral Coast.
+Getting there: It's about 90-minutes' drive down Fiji's Coral Coast.
 The resort offers free airport transfers.

 Check-in experience: The very charming Mani met us on arrival, cheerfully plied us with the obligatory welcome-beverage and proceeded to explain the ins-and-outs of this small but delightful resort.
 It was immediately apparent the whole operation is built on the personal experience and it wasn't long before our names were colourfully added to the dining room chalkboard — a discreet way of getting to know the names of your fellow sunbathers.

 Room: I'm kind of finicky when it comes to blown bulbs, peeling wallpaper, wobbly tap fittings etc. No worries here, and even though the resort is nine years old everything seemed to be immaculately maintained.
 The rooms are huge and luxurious.
 This is a small resort with only seven modern villas and two extra rooms attached to the dining area.
 The resort's quiet nature is marketed at couples and honeymooners rather than large families.
 Despite us being two families of four, the director, Wayne, was very accommodating and organised us over three villas.
 There was ample room and it was a perfect solution.

 A room with a view?
 Being a small resort, you're never far from the beach-front.
 Ours was towards the back and I never had the "back of the resort moon-dog blues".
 All rooms have a view of the ocean.